RishiAhuja/KisaanMithraa/README.md

-# CropConnect - Agricultural Cooperative Platform
+# KisaanMithraa - Agricultural Cooperative Platform

 ## Overview

-CropConnect is a mobile application designed to connect farmers with agricultural cooperatives in India.
+KisaanMithraa is a mobile application designed to connect farmers with agricultural cooperatives in India.
 The app facilitates the formation and management of farming cooperatives, resource pooling, and creates a digital marketplace for agricultural resources.

 This platform addresses several UN Sustainable Development Goals:
 - **SDG 1**: No Poverty